iamraufu/iamraufu/README.md

 Specializing in **Front End Development**.
 Experienced with different approaches to the development of dynamic web projects.
 Well-versed in numerous programming languages & libraries including **HTML5**, **CSS3**, **JavaScript**, **ReactJS**, **NodeJS**, **MongoDB**, **MySQL**, **PHP**, **Python**, **FORTRAN**, **MATLAB** etc. Strong background in project management and customer relations.

 I'm interested in developing user friendly web apps in **MERN Stack**.
-I love to work with new technologies and playing with different stacks. 🤖
+I love to work with new technologies and playing with different stacks 🤖

 <!-- - Usesless Stats:
 - 🏅 Number of times I was asked to hack a FB : 3